kolenaIO/kolena/docs/metrics/iou.md

 ### Segmentation Mask

-A [segmentation mask][kolena.workflow.annotation.SegmentationMask] is a 2D image where each pixel is a class label commonly used in semantic segmentation tasks.
+A [segmentation mask][kolena.workflow.annotation.SegmentationMask] is a 2D image where each pixel is a class label commonly used in semantic segmentation workflow.
 The inference shape matches the ground truth shape (width and height), with a channel depth equivalent to the number of class labels to be predicted.
 Each channel is a binary mask that labels areas where a specific class is present: